sempitern0/Terrainy/README.md

 This is a [FastNoiseLite](https://docs.godotengine.org/en/stable/classes/class_fastnoiselite.html#fastnoiselite) instance.
 Noise values are perfect to generate a variety of surfaces, higher frequencies tend to generate more mountainous terrain.

-Play with the parameters and different types of noise to get the result you want.
+Play with the parameters and different types of noise to get the result you want, take into account that if this noise is defined the `noise_texture` will be ignored.

+### Noise texture

+Use a texture as noise to generate the terrain. **If a noise is defined, this texture will be ignored.**

+You can find a lot of ready noise textures from this itch asset store page [https://screamingbrainstudios.itch.io/noise-texture-pack](https://screamingbrainstudios.itch.io/noise-texture-pack)

 # Shader materials 🏞️